 1 ECTS-credit for follow-up research

-The organisers are looking forward to receiving applications from young professionals with various backgrounds to explore with us the relevance and importance of connecting science and society.
+The organisers are looking forward to receiving applications from young professionals with various backgrounds to explore with us the relevance of water as a global common good.

 Any application received after this date can only be entertained on a space-available basis.
 For further information, please email angela.borowski(at)iass-potsdam.de